 South Texas port directors make case for support

-Directors of four maritime ports presented their cases to the media and local officials Friday in an effort to highlight the impact of their facilities on the economy of South Texas.
-The ports range from the mega-sized Port of Brownsville, to the smaller Port of Harlingen and Port-Isabel-San Benito Navigation District, and Port Mansfield in WillacyCounty.
+Walker Smith, port director for the Port of Harlingen, tells media and local officials a market is opening in Mexico for U.S.-produced diesel and propane.
+SAN BENITO - Directors of four maritime ports presented their cases to the media and local officials yesterday in an effort to highlight the impact of their facilities on the economy of South Texas.

 Add your comments below